The Great City

 "Then why are you so happy?"
 Goopy asked him.

-"Ah I see," Lizzy remarked, "they'll know now that we're still alive...
-Wait, when has a toon ever read a cog newspaper before?"
+"Ah, I see," Pink remarked, "they'll know now that we're still alive.
+But wait, when has a toon ever read a cog newspaper before?"

 Harry lost his optimism "You're right.
 I guess there's a chance Toontown won't find out about us.
 And we also have a new challenge ahead of us.
 We need to live, and we need money to live.
 We need jobs to get money."

-"Precisely," Harry confirmed.
+"Precisely," Harry said.
 "I'm afraid we're going to be closer to cogs than we've ever wanted to be.
-Now if we can make enough money, we could invest some of it in our investigations to find out how the cogs started and then fly home!"
-Everybody rejoiced and started filling their bags with gags.
+Now, if we can make enough money we could invest some of it in our investigations to find out how the cogs started then fly home!"
+Everybody sighed at the mention of going home.
+Then they started filling their bags with gags.

-Paddlewhip was amazed.
-"I think I'm finally realizing it."
-He said.
+Rocky was amazed.
+"I think I'm finally realizing it," he said.
 "We have to work!
 We have to work like... cogs!"

 "Now I can have as many dynamite as I want!"
-Dynoboom beamed.
+Ricky beamed.

-"Yeah that's great..."
-Paddlewhip agreed, "but why were you carrying three back there?"
+"Yeah that's great," Rocky agreed, "but why were you carrying three back there?
+Isn't that illegal?"

-Dynoboom changed the subject.
-"Now how are we going to get our jobs?"
+Ricky changed the subject.
+"Now, just how will we get these jobs?"

-"We should go to an employment center."
-Harry told them "I just need to find out where the nearest one is.
+"We should go to an employment center," Harry said.
+"I just need to find out where the nearest one is.
 We also need to get a loan and find an apartment.
-I think we might get enough money for food and everything we need and everything will be fine."
+I think we might get enough money for food and everything we need, and everything will be fine."

 "But won't the cogs know we're toons?"
-Lizzy asked.
+Pink asked.
 "That Name Dropper said that she could feel it in us."

-"Nope," Harry beamed, "without our gloves, they can't feel our magical energy.
+"I've taken care of that," Harry said.
+"Without our gloves, they can't feel our magical energy.
 The only way they can detect us now is if we act like toons.
 There is a catch, though.
 Not wearing gloves has some negative effects on us.
 We cannot fall and remain unharmed.
 We are susceptible to injury, disease and permanent depression."

 Previous | Next